-Mumbai: Foot over bridge collapses; 5 dead, over 30 injured; Many feared trapped under debris
+Mumbai: Foot over bridge collapses; 5 dead, 36 injured; CM announces Rs 5 lakh ex-gratia

 Reports quoted the Disaster Management Unit (DMU) of the BMC (Brihanmumbai Municipal Corporation) as saying that five people have died in the incident.

 Over 30 persons are injured.
-Many are still trapped under the debris.
 Two of the total 5 persons who have died are said to be women.

+Maharashtra Chief Minister Devendra Fadnavis visited the spot of the accident and assured strict action against those found responsible for the mishap.

+"It is unfortunate.
+I have ordered for a high level inquiry.
+A structural audit of the bridge had earlier been done and it was found to be fit.
+Even after that if such incident happened, it raises question on the audit.
+Inquiry will be done.
+Strictest action will be taken," Fadnavis told media.

 "Foot over bridge connecting CST platform 1 north end with B T Lane near Times of India building has collapsed.
 Injured persons are being shifted to hospitals.
 Traffic affected.
 Commuters to use alternate routes.
 Senior officers are on spot," Mumbai Police tweeted.